IndieViable/IndieViable/doc/tickets.md

 2. Color themes

 Part 3:
-1. Button
-2. Add background card for the images and box shadow for the pop
+1. Add background card for the images and box shadow for the pop

-Part 4:
-1. Remove button (reference fiverr light green)
-2. When picture is below, make it bigger, decrease gap between text and pic

-Part 5:
-1. Bigger button
-2. Smaller, make it more rectangular (reference fiverr)

 Nav bar
 1. Change items to header menu items